+The ProDUR Program is administered by the Department's fiscal intermediary or its subcontractor.
+Use of the online DUR functions via MEVS by pharmacy providers, including those providers that are rate-based, is mandatory.
 Pharmacy providers are required to use personal computers or central processing units to access the online system either independently or through a switch company.

-Any data entered by the pharmacy provider is processed, including checking eligibility, third party coverage, Utilization Threshold, Post and Clear and Medicaid enrollee Restriction Program status before being passed to the DUR system.
+Any data entered by the pharmacy provider is processed, including checking eligibility, third party coverage, Utilization Threshold, Post and Clear and Medicaid Recipient Restriction Program status before being passed to the DUR system.